usnistgov/5gdeploy/packetrusher/README.md

 * PacketRusher creates a GTP-U tunnel netif that allows user traffic through the PDU session.

 When using this mode, PacketRusher depends on gtp5g kernel module.
-See [free5GC README](../free5gc/README.md) for how to load this kernel module.
+See [free5GC README](../free5gc/README.md) for how to load this kernel module and how to recover from PacketRusher crash.

 ### `--prush-tunnel=false`